cc-tweaked/CC-Tweaked/doc/events/file_transfer.md

 The @{file_transfer} event is queued when a user drags-and-drops a file on an open computer.

-This event contains a single argument, that in turn has a single method @{TransferredFiles.getFiles|getFiles}.
-This returns the list of files that are being transferred.
-Each file is a @{fs.BinaryReadHandle|binary file handle} with an additional @{TransferredFile.getName|getName} method.
+This event contains a single argument of type @{TransferredFiles}, which can be used to @{TransferredFiles.getFiles|get the files to be transferred}.
+Each file returned is a @{fs.BinaryReadHandle|binary file handle} with an additional
+@{TransferredFile.getName|getName} method.

 ## Return values
 1. @{string}: The event name